Posts

 Come On Eileen Dexys Midnight Runners B-side: Dubious Released: June 25, 1982 Songwriters: Kevin Rowland, Jim Paterson, Billy Adams Dexys Midnight Runners song "Come On Eileen" was number 2 in the "Rolling Stone Readers Pick the Top 10 One-Hit Wonders of All Time" article on May 4, 2011.
 It lands at number 3 on the VH1 tally of the 100 Greatest One-Hit Wonders.
 The song won Best British Single at the 1983 Brit Awards .
 In 2015, it was voted by the British public as the nation's sixth favorite 1980s number one in a poll for ITV .
 It ranked number eighteen on VH1's 100 Greatest Songs of the '80s .
 Similar polls by the music channel VH1 placed the song at number three in the 100 Greatest One-hit Wonders of all time and number one in their list of 100 Greatest One-Hit Wonders of the 80s .

-One Hit Wonders: Frankie Ford (1959)
+One Hit Wonder: Frankie Ford (1959)

 Image

 "Sea Cruise" B-side: "Roberta" Released: 1959 Recorded: 1958 Songwriter: Huey "Piano" Smith Frankie Ford and Me The year I was born, Frankie Ford had his only hit song, Sea Cruise.
 It came to my attention in 1978.
 I was dating a guy named Chuck from the small town of Sardis, Georgia.
 Sardis was in Burke County.
 It was ' dry '; no alcohol could be sold within county limits.
-Chuck's father had a still, and his favorite song was Sea Cruise. o, at one of Chuck's parent ' hoe-downs,' I was introduced to Frankie Ford and moonshine.
+Chuck's father had a still, and his favorite song was Sea Cruise.
+So, at one of Chuck's parent ' hoe-downs,' I was introduced to Frankie Ford and moonshine.
 Liked the song a lot, but I mixed Coca-Cola with my whiskey and got a lot of laughs.
 Evidently, moonshine isn't for mixed drinks.
 Couldn't drink it straight.
-From then on, I was known in Sardis as the City Boy who couldn't handle moonshine.
+From then on, I was known in Sardis as the City Boy who couldn't handle his moonshine.

-Cher: Dark Lady (1974)
+Dark Lady: Cher (1974)

 Image